 Yellowhead Tribal College awards advance credits for courses completed at other post-secondary institutions equivalent to designated YTC program courses up to a maximum of two (2) courses per Fall and Winter semester and one (1) course per Spring and/or Summer session.
 Official transcripts must be submitted to the Registrar or Department Head directly from the other post-secondary institution(s) prior to advance credit assessment.
 Credits awarded through advance credit assessment are not counted in YTC's residency requirement.
 Only successfully completed courses will be considered for advance credit.
 A passing grade is defined by the institution designating the grade.

-• Please note that our post-secondary courses are transferable to Alberta universities and colleges.
-Please refer to the back of this calendar or to the Alberta Transfer Guide 2016-17 for individual course transferability: https://alis.alberta.ca/pdf/transferalberta/ transfers/Yellowhead.pdf.
+Please note that our post-secondary courses are transferable to Alberta universities and colleges.
+For individual course transferability please refer to the following link: https://alis.alberta.ca/pdf/transferalberta/ transfers/Yellowhead.pdf.

 CULTURAL KNOWLEDGE